 We packed more food than we ended up needing.
 I brought 2x more rice than was necessary, 2x more apples than we ended up eating and we had 9 extra protein bars and a whole lot of trail mix.
 I expected to be much hungrier during the hiking portion of the day.

 Mikaela is the voice behind Voyageur Tripper, an outdoor adventure blog that enables people to improve their skills in the backcountry.
-She previously worked as a wilderness guide, leading trips in Ontario, Quebec and Nunavut.
+She previously worked as a wilderness guide, leading canoeing and hiking trips in Ontario, Quebec and Nunavut.
+She now works in business by day and crafts outdoor education resources by night.
 Mikaela is also the founder and operator of Trip Reports.

 Website: Voyageur Tripper